spawnia/sailor/README.md

 ]);
 ```

-For PHP 8 users, there is a more ergonomic method of instantiating mocked results:
+For PHP 8 users, it is recommended to use named arguments to build complex mocked results:

 ```php
 HelloSailorResult::fromData(